filipchr/filipchr.github.io/work/_posts/2014-11-14-Grafiskasekten.markdown

 At the day of the exibition there were close 300 people presant.

-The page is built opon Wordpress for the back-end, and custom javascript and scss for the front-end.
+The page is built upon Wordpress for the back-end, and custom javascript and scss for the front-end.